Henry Ford Hospital: 1980s

-In 1980, Drs.
-Fred W. Whitehouse and Dorothy A. Kahkonen were the first physicians in Michigan and the second in the country to administer human insulin to a patient with diabetes.
-In 1985, Drs.
-Fraser Keith and Donald Magilligan performed Detroit's first heart transplant.
+In 1980, Fred W. Whitehouse and Dorothy A. Kahkonen were the first physicians in Michigan and the second in the country to administer human insulin to a patient with diabetes.
+In 1985, Fraser Keith and Donald Magilligan performed Detroit's first heart transplant.
 In the same year, the first extracorporal shock wave lithotripsy in Michigan was performed at Henry Ford.
 This non-invasive procedure breaks kidney stones into sand-like grains which are easily passed from the body.
-In 1987, Dr. Charles Jackson and other Henry Ford Hospital and Yale researchers identified the location of a gene on chromosome 10, linked to hereditary medullary thyroid cancer.
+In 1987, Charles Jackson and other Henry Ford Hospital and Yale researchers identified the location of a gene on chromosome 10, linked to hereditary medullary thyroid cancer.
 In 1993, the gene itself was identified.
-Also in 1987, Henry Ford was the first in Michigan to use iodine radium implant seeds to combat cancerous cells in the prostate.
+Also in 1987, Henry Ford Hospital was the first in Michigan to use iodine radium implant seeds to combat cancerous cells in the prostate.
 In 1988, Detroit's first liver transplant was performed at Henry Ford Hospital.